 - If you have the cash or liquid assets to pay the down payment

 - If you have a secured job or you have a constant monthly income

 - Your monthly expenses are quite less than your monthly income

 - If you can save a good chunk of money every month to repay the mortgage loan

 - If you expect to increase your annual income by expansion or increment at job

 If you have the money to pay the down payment, and you can manage to get a housing loan then you are good to go.

 Step 2: Figure out a budget for buying a house

 Now, that you have decided to buy a house of your own, it’s time to check your affordability.
-Even though you are planning to avail a housing loan, you still need to arrange 25-35% of the total property value to make down payment and manage other expenses associated with buying a house like the property registration fees, stamp duty and other legal and tax expenses.
+Even though you are planning to avail of a housing loan, you still need to arrange 25-35% of the total property value to make a down payment and manage other expenses associated with buying a house like the property registration fees, stamp duty and other legal and tax expenses.